Employee Benefits Guide 2022-2023

 Carriers

-You have the opportunity to enroll in health insurance through Dean Health Plan or Group Health Cooperative of South Central Wisconsin.
-These carriers provide you with a diverse range of networks and providers, yet have the exact same type of coverage (copays, etc.).
-They do have slightly different employee premiums (what you pay per pay period for your coverage).
+The District offers health insurance through Dean Health Plan or Quartz.
+These insurers generally have the same benefit designs (deductible, copays, etc.) but provide you with a different range of networks and providers and different premiums apply (what you pay per pay period for your coverage).

 Plan Options

-Within each of the carriers, you can enroll in the Health Maintenance Plan (HMO), Point-of-Service Plan (POS) or Preferred Provider Organization Plan (PPO).
-The PPO plan is only available to employees who do not live in South Central Wisconsin.
+Each insurer provides a Health Maintenance Plan (HMO), Point-of-Service Plan (POS) or Preferred Provider Organization Plan (PPO).
+The PPO plan is only available to employees or retirees who do not live in South Central Wisconsin and generally is not addressed in the information below.

 ---|---|---|---|